 Best for Children — Waterpik Water Flosser for Kids

-Water flossers that have the American Dental Association (ADA) Seal of Acceptance help prevent cavities, gingivitis, periodontal disease, and other oral health conditions.
-The ADA currently accepts Waterpik and Philips Water Flossers.
+Water flossers with the American Dental Association (ADA) Seal of Acceptance help prevent cavities, gingivitis, periodontal disease, and other oral health conditions.
+The ADA currently has approved Waterpik and Philips Water Flossers.

-The Waterpik Cordless Freedom is portable and waterproof.
-It's great for small spaces, travel, or use in the shower.
+The Waterpik Cordless Freedom is perfect if you’re on a budget.
+It’s portable and waterproof.
+It's great for small spaces, travel, or to use in the shower.

 It comes with three tips and two pressure settings.
 It runs on AA batteries, so no charging is required.

 The Waterpik Sonic-Fusion 2.0 allows you to brush and floss your teeth without switching products.
 The kit includes one patented water flossing brush head, a premium toothbrush case, and global voltage.

 When it comes to improving gum health and removing plaque, it is clinically proven to be twice as effective as traditional brushing and flossing.